-This rich and creamy Vegan Tiramisu is such a heavenly Italian dessert.
-Layers of homemade ladyfingers, dairy-free mascarpone, coffee, and cocoa melt in your mouth with every bite!
+This rich and creamy Vegan Tiramisu is such a heavenly dessert!
+Layers of homemade ladyfingers, easy dairy-free mascarpone, coffee, and cocoa melt in your mouth with every bite!
 This make-ahead treat uses simple ingredients and is a breeze to put together!

-This delicious dairy-free tiramisu recipe came about from a request from a vegan friend on Reddit.
+This delicious Italian-inspired tiramisu recipe came about from a request from a vegan friend on Reddit.
 After several trials (and total fails), I arrived at this gem.

 I made it without caffeine or alcohol so the kiddos can try it too, and I must say that we are now OBSESSED!
 Of course, you can absolutely use alcohol and caffeinated coffee.